djalbat/easy-layout/README.md

 Layout elements that work with CSS flexbox.

-There are three elements, namely s horizontal and a vertical splitter and a sizeable element that the splitters manipulate.
+There are three elements, namely a horizontal and a vertical splitter and a sizeable element that the splitters manipulate.
 They are all closely tied to CSS.
 For example, the sizeable element will poll its `min-width`, `max-width`, `min-height`, `max-height` CSS properties and adhere to them.
 They can also be nested easily.

 ## Related projects